How TokenFlexing works

 npx tokenflexing@latest setup-cursor-auto

 One-time: paste your cursor.com session cookie.
-The daemon refreshes Cursor data daily via the same API the dashboard uses.
+The hourly daemon fetches Cursor's usage-events CSV export while the cookie remains valid.
 No more manual exports.

 npx tokenflexing@latest watch-cursor